Skyscanner/backpack-docs/docs/src/static-pages/accessibility.md

 [`bpk-visually-hidden`](https://backpack.github.io/sassdoc/#mixin-bpk-visually-hidden)

-Hide only visually, but have it available for screen readers: http://snook.ca/archives/html_and_css/hiding-content-for-accessibility
+Hide only visually, but have it available for screen readers.
+[Learn more &raquo;](http://snook.ca/archives/html_and_css/hiding-content-for-accessibility)

 [`bpk-visually-hidden--focusable`](https://backpack.github.io/sassdoc/#mixin-bpk-visually-hidden--focusable)

-Modifies the `bpk-visually-hidden` mixin to allow the element to be focusable when navigated to via the keyboard: https://www.drupal.org/node/897638
+Modifies the `bpk-visually-hidden` mixin to allow the element to be focusable when navigated to via the keyboard.
+[Learn more &raquo;](https://www.drupal.org/node/897638)

 [`bpk-invisible`](https://backpack.github.io/sassdoc/#mixin-bpk-invisible)